Die Rote Meile

 Die Rote Meile is a German television drama that aired on Sat.1 and follows the lives of strippers, prostitutes and their pimps in the district of St. Pauli in Hamburg.
-The first season premiered on 1 October 1999 and consisted 26 episodes.
+The first season premiered on 1 October 1999 and consisted of 26 episodes.
 The show was a rival to the RTL drama Hinter Gittern - Der Frauenknast; both airing in the same time-slot - Monday nights at 9:15 pm.
 A second season was ordered by the network in the spring of 2000 and started airing on Thursday nights at 8:15 pm on 14 December 2000.
 The show was canceled in the beginning of 2001, airing its last episode on 8 March 2001.

 Synopsis

 Johnny Roland owns the strip club "Candy Club" in the district of St. Pauli in Hamburg.
 He falls in love with his neighbor Annette Verhoven, while forming a rivalry with her brother Andreas, who wants to take over Johnny's club.
 Annette has to deal with the hostility of Johnny's daughter Sascha and has to prove herself to fit into Johnny's world of naked skin.
 Crime lord Wilhelm Kastor becomes Johnny's personal enemy and tries to destroy everything Johnny has.